MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-azure-sql-database-auditing.md

 Connect to the [SQL Database Auditing content pack](https://app.powerbi.com/getdata/services/sql-db-auditing) for Power BI.

+>[!NOTE]
-Note: The content pack imports data from all tables that contain “AuditLogs” in their name and append it to a single data model table named “AuditLogs”.
+>The content pack imports data from all tables that contain “AuditLogs” in their name and append it to a single data model table named “AuditLogs”.
 The last 250k events will be included and the data will be refreshed daily.

 ## How to connect
 1. Select **Get Data** at the bottom of the left navigation pane.